featured image

 acronym_usage[acronym] = 'used'

-The second loop catches the inverse case — where the full-form definition appears in a paragraph but the acronym was already defined earlier:
+A second loop catches the inverse case — full-form definition appearing in a paragraph where the acronym was already defined earlier:

 for match in re.finditer(full_form_pattern, para.text):